 Working for You — What We Need to Prove

-One of our goals as personal injury lawyers at Keefe, Keefe & Unsell, P.C. is to make sure our clients understand how the legal process works.
+One of our goals as medical malpractice lawyer Belleville, IL at Keefe, Keefe & Unsell, P.C. is to make sure our clients understand how the legal process works.
 You wouldn’t hire an auto mechanic without first asking how he or she planned to fix your car.
 The same should be true with your lawyer.

 So what are you hiring us to do?
 Here’s a quick primer:

 Lawsuits can be complicated, but, from the perspective of a medical malpractice attorney in Belleville, IL, most boil down to simple concepts.

 In a personal injury case, there are four elements we will be working with you to prove.
 We need to show (1) the defendant had a duty, (2) the defendant breached that duty, and (3) it caused (4) injury.
 A “duty” is a responsibility to exercise ordinary care.
 In other words, how can we reasonably expect someone to behave in a certain situation?
 That sounds abstract, but it is a responsibility we all have as members of society.

 Let’s consider a duty we are all familiar with: that of being a responsible driver.
 When I’m driving, I am required to keep a proper lookout and otherwise operate my vehicle safely.
 Every driver has that duty, regardless of what they do for a living.
 If I rear end you at a stop sign because I was looking at my phone instead of the road, I have breached that duty.
 And if you’re injured as a result of my negligence, I owe you damages for the injury that was caused by my negligence.